JL-14/community-incident-forum/README.md

 ---

 ## Agile Methodology
 An Agile methodology was adopted from start to finish for the development of the site.
-GitHub Project Management was used to manage the project, which facilitated the move from the aspirational initial design to the minimum viable product over the course of the work, moving the User Stories labeled as 'Nice to have' into the column for Future Deployments.
+GitHub Project Management was used to manage the project, which facilitated the move from the aspirational initial design to the minimum viable product over the course of the work, moving the User Stories labelled as 'Nice to have' into the column for Future Deployments.

 ### GitHub Project Management
 ![Project Board 1](/documentation/images/github-project-board-1.png)